QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/passwords/jwt.md

 The data is signed using a secret key.
 If the secret key is compromised, everyone can sign messages 🔏.

+The signature is used to detect if data was tampered with.
+</div><div>

 They can be transferred and found in:

 * 📚 Headers (`Authorization: Bearer <JWT>`)